emleddin/research-scripts/amber-analysis/RMS/README.md

 The `frame2ns` variable converts Frame number column to time in nanoseconds using a multiplier (in this case, 1/500).
 It likely will not be `500`, depending on what you used for you mdin files.

+## `natoms-in-range.py`
+A `python3` script for plotting the number of a specific type of ion within a range of a residue or protein throughout the course of a simulation.
+This is not intended to determine which ion, specifically, is that location, just total the type.

 ## Rendered Examples
 This directory has examples of the Python and Gnuplot figures made from the